Glazzes/react-native-zoom-toolkit/docs/docs/utilities/usetransformationstate.md

 ## How to use

-When calling this hook it will provide the three following properties:
+When calling this hook it will provide you with the three following properties:

 - `onUpdate` is a worklet function which must be passed as a property to the zoom component's onUpdate callback property, this way the zoom component will update transform and state properties.